Application of Google Earth in remote sensing for environmental research

 Google Earth was used to discover a forest that was unknown to the world before

 In 2008, British scientists used the technology behind Google Earth to find a remote mountain forest which was unknown to the world, but always located in Mozambique, Africa.

 The scientists who later visited this remote area, which is difficult to access, discovered hundreds of new insects (which included 3 new butterfly species), plants, and animals that were unknown to the world before.

 Mark Mulligan (London’s King’s College) who is an expert in using remote sensing, used satellite technology to help people get a close look at all the Earth’s seventy-seven thousand protected areas.

 David Tryse, an ordinary citizen, developed a computer program/software that enables anyone to surf the world virtually, track where deforestation is occurring, and see/study endangered species and biodiversity.

 Google Earth and satellites can help ordinary citizens around the world in their quest to carry out environmental investigations/inquiries, improve environmental quality, and prevent environmental degradation in places where people live.

-Thanks to science and the handful of individuals that have made it possible for any interested person to hover around the Earth virtually, zoom for themself and see how any natural capital is being used or misused.
+Thanks to science and the handful of individuals who have made it possible for any interested person to hover around the Earth virtually, zoom for themself and see how certain types of natural capital are being used or misused.